skulpt/skulpt/moreiteration.rst

 Our goal with image processing is to visit each pixel.
 We will use an iteration to process each `row`.
 Within that iteration, we will use a nested iteration to process each `column`.
 The result is a nested iteration, similar to the one seen above, where the outer ``for`` loop processes the rows, from 0 up to but not including the height of the image.
-The inner ``for`` loop will process each column, again from 0 up to but not including the width of the image.
+The inner ``for`` loop will process each column of a row, again from 0 up to but not including the width of the image.

-The resulting code will look like the following:
+The resulting code will look like the following.
+We are now free to do anything we wish to each pixel in the image.

 .. sourcecode:: python